twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time when used in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program displays a critical error when using **Complete Composites** in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the sample glyphs and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the sample glyphs and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
-* Despite FontCreator 5.6 using non-standard resource layout, [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (version 2.20 tested) or [UPX](https://upx.github.io/) (version 2.01 and 3.95 tested) is impossible to test the executable file as its built-in plugin and the program itself says "NotPackedException: not packed by UPX".
+* Despite FontCreator 5.6 using non-standard resource layout, [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) or [UPX](https://upx.github.io/) is impossible to test the executable file as its built-in plugin and the program itself says "NotPackedException: not packed by UPX".
 * In new fonts, the international currency sign (¤) is mapped in the Macintosh Roman glyph mapping list but not the euro (€) which is mapped by the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding while version 7.0 (2013-04-25) & above uses Unicode.
 Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of e.g. having &lt;&lt; (much less than) for certain symbols like opening guillemot you have to use a backslash (\\) and the hexadecimal code of any character as escape code, e.g. \\00AB.